Assert

 def runWithIO(f: Unit -> a \ ef): a \ (ef - Assert) + IO

-effect of the given function f
+SourceRuns the Assert effect of the given function f by throwing exceptions on assertion failures.

-In other words, re-interprets the Assert
+In other words, re-interprets the Assert effect using the IO effect.

 def success(msg: String): Unit \ Assert

-SourceUnconditionally succeeds with the given message msg
+SourceUnconditionally succeeds with the given message msg.